Wookey-Technologies/sansar-script/README.md

 ```

 The `Reflective` type above is a base interface that exists just for the purposes of being able to use a
 common base type when communicating between scripts and interfaces.
-We'll be using it more in the next
+We'll be using it more in the
 sections about working with other scripts in the scene so for now just know that it exists and plays a
 role in inter-script communication.